rick-liyue-huang/OfficeAutomation-Java/README.md

 ### Role Based Access Control in Project

-The core of RBAC is to bind the role with the accessed source, and the system User binds with the Role who has the right to access the responsive source, the basic structure is shown:
+The core of RBAC is to bind the role with the accessed source, and the system User binds with the Role who has the right to access the responsive source, and the basic structure is shown:
 <img src="./src/mdsource/rbac.png" alt="rbac sample">
 Here the promise decides the Role will be which kind of User or can access which Doc or source.

+1. I creat some tables under 'rick_oa' database;
+2. the 'sys_node' table means the system function definition;
+3. the 'sys_role' table means the role definition;
+4. the 'sys_user' table means the system users definition, which who can login this table.
+5. the 'sys_role_user' and 'sys_role_node' is used to match the role can can be who and can do what;